techworkersco/twc-site-berlin/_events/general-meeting-25-stammtisch-🍻.md

 ---
 ## {{ page.date | date: '%R %A, %d %B %Y' }}

-Our monthly general meeting will be in person, at an outdoor table of Suedblock, instead of the usual online meetings.
+Our monthly general meeting will be in person, at an outdoor table of Suedblock.
+Look for an orange vest to find us.
 See below for address/accessibility.

 All Tech and Non Tech Workers (🧨 TNT) are welcome, including people outside of Berlin.
 The event will be held in English.

 ### Agenda

-19:00 - 20:00 - General meeting (agenda will be posted the week before)
+19:00 - 20:00 - General meeting.
+Agenda focus this month is a faciliated discussion about our issues at work.

 20:00 onwards - enjoy some (non) alcoholic drinks 🍻🥤 and meet fellow tech workers